Where We Serve

 The Immaculate Conception School fosters students pre-K through 8th grade in a Catholic community with a highly dedicated staff, centered on outstanding academic excellence, ongoing commitment to service and a love for learning.
 It strives to create a Christian environment for the growth of all members, students and staff in a supportive community of friends in Christ.
 The school’s vision is to develop the whole person through growth in faith, knowledge, virtue and service.

 Lawrence Catholic Academy in Lawrence, MA, is an elementary school from nursery age to eighth grade.
 It offers a motivating and full-bodied curriculum, enlightened by Catholic teaching, and offers all students an excellent education in a faith-filled and supportive environment.
 Students pursue a challenging academic program with a spiritual-human foundation that enables them to realize their God-given potential.

 Notre Dame Cristo Rey High School

-Located in Lawrence MA, Notre Dame Cristo Rey High school provides a Catholic, affordable, culturally sensitive, college preparatory education enhanced by professional work experience for young men and women from families with limited income.
-NDCR is a member of the Cristo Rey Network which bills themselves as “schools that work.”
-The Bedrock of Cristo Rey model high school’s Corporate Work Study Program which places students into entry-level clerical positions and generates much need revenue for the school.
+Notre Dame Cristo Rey (NDCR) High School in Methuen, MA, provides a Catholic, affordable, culturally sensitive, college preparatory education enhanced by professional work experience for young men and women from families with limited income.
+NDCR is a member of the Cristo Rey Network which bills itself as “schools that work.”
+The school offers a corporate work study program which places students into entry-level clerical positions and generates revenue for the school.
 At full enrollment, Cristo Rey Network high schools are able to cover nearly 80% of their operating expenses through a work program and modest tuition.

 Notre Dame Education Center

-Educates low-income adults and empower them to improve their lives and those of their families.
+Notre Dame Education Center educates low-income adults and empowers them to improve their lives and those of their families.
 The mission is to:

 - Promote quality of life through education